-Whilst we try to ensure that every student gets their choices, this always depends on the numbers of students choosing courses and the availability of staffing and facilities.
+Whilst we try to ensure that every pupil gets their choices, this always depends on the numbers of pupils choosing courses and the availability of staffing and facilities.

-Every year some students may have to study one or more of their reserve subject choices.
-If this is the case, a member of school staff will speak with students affected.
+Every year some pupils may have to study one or more of their reserve subject choices.
+If this is the case, a member of school staff will speak with pupils affected.
 However, because of this, we ask you to make your reserve choices carefully.